lifemapper/lifemapper.github.io/docs/api/sdm/layers.rst

 **********
 Post Layer
 **********
-The post layer service allows you to post a new environment layer for use in SDM experiments within Lifemapper
+The post layer service allows you to post a new environment layer for use in SDM experiments within Lifemapper.

 HTTP Method
 ===========